rust-cli/book/src/tutorial/packaging.md

 It also includes support for Windows using AppVeyor.

-If you'd rather set this up locally and generate the release files on your on machine, still have a look at trust.
+If you'd rather set this up locally and generate the release files on your own machine, still have a look at trust.
 It uses [cross] internally,
 which works similar to cargo